Order of Nine Angles: Origins

+Anton Long's identity

 The real identity of "Anton Long" remains unknown for both members of the Order and to academics who have studied it.
-However, in a 1998 issue of the anti-fascist magazine Searchlight, it was claimed that "Anton Long" was a pseudonym of David Myatt, a prominent figure in the British neo-Nazi movement.
-Born in the early 1950s, Myatt had been involved in various neo-Nazi groups, initially serving as a bodyguard for Colin Jordan of the British Movement before joining the Combat 18 militia and becoming a founding member and leader of the National Socialist Movement.
-His text on A Practical Guide to Aryan Revolution, in which he advocated violent militancy in aid of the neo-Nazi cause, was cited as an influence on the nail bomber David Copeland.
+However, a 1998 issue of the anti-fascist magazine Searchlight claimed that "Anton Long" was a pseudonym of David Myatt, a prominent figure in the British neo-Nazi movement.
+Shared ideas between the two include the belief in an "acausal" realm where the laws of physics do not apply, the idea that human history divides into distinct aeons, support for the future colonisation of space, and the "Star Game," a board game that Myatt claimed to have developed in 1975.

+Born in the early 1950s, Myatt had a long history in neo-Nazism, serving as a bodyguard for Colin Jordan of the British Movement before joining the Combat 18 militia and becoming a founding member and leader of the National Socialist Movement.
+In 1973, Myatt has claimed, he formed an occult group to serve as a "honeypot" to pull occultists toward neo-Nazism, but that he left its organisation largely to a man from Manchester.

+Myatt's text on A Practical Guide to Aryan Revolution, in which he advocated violent militancy in aid of the neo-Nazi cause, was cited as an influence on the nail bomber David Copeland.
 In 1998, Myatt converted to Islam and remained a practicing Muslim for eight years, in which time he encouraged violent jihad against Zionism and Israel's Western allies.
-In 2010, he announced that he had renounced Islam and was practicing an esoteric tradition that he termed the "Numinous Way".
+In 2010, he announced that he had renounced Islam and was practicing an esoteric tradition that he termed the "Numinous Way"; Gregorius characterised this as "a type of Hellenistic Pantheism".